tommasomoretti/nameless-analytics/README.md

 ### Client-Side Collection
-The **Client-Side Tracker** (GTM Web) acts as the system's brain in the browser.
-It manages a sequential execution queue to ensure data integrity even during rapid interactions.
+The **Client-Side Tracker** (GTM Web) is the system's intelligent agent in the browser.
+It abstracts complex logic to ensure reliable data capture under any condition.

-**Key Features:**
-- **Google Consent Mode Integration**: Tracks events only when `analytics_storage` is granted (or configured behavior).
-Respects user privacy by design.
-- **Advanced Logic**: Built-in support for Single Page Applications (SPA), custom acquisition parameter handling, and data cleaning.
+**Technical Capabilities:**
+- **Sequential Execution Queue**: Implements specific logic to handle high-frequency events (e.g., rapid clicks), ensuring requests are dispatched in strict FIFO order to preserve the narrative of the session.
+- **Smart Consent Management**: Fully integrated with Google Consent Mode.
+It can automatically queue events (`analytics_storage` pending) and release them only when consent is granted, preventing data loss.
+- **SPA & History Management**: Native support for Single Page Applications, automatically detecting history changes to trigger virtual page views.
-- **Cross-domain Tracking**: Seamlessly stitches sessions across domains using a pre-flight ID request and URL decoration (`na_id`).
+- **Cross-domain Architecture**: Stitches sessions across different top-level domains using a pre-flight ID request and URL decoration (`na_id`) to pass identifiers securely.

 #### Request payload data
-Data is structured into:
+The request data is sent via a POST request in JSON format.
+It is structured into:
 * User data: data related to users.
 * Session data: data related to sessions.
 * Page data: data related to pages.